 Do you ever down a cookie (or 12) before you even realize what’s going on?
 Or, in extra stressful moments, you can’t really explain it, but you just feel SO HUNGRY?

-Stress and other strong emotional feelings can be a core cause for emotional eating.
+Stress and other strong emotional feelings can be a core cause of emotional eating.
 It’s something that some of us pick up as kids as a way to soothe ourselves from discomfort and the result as adults can be difficult to break, but it is possible.

 If emotional eating is something you struggle with, getting professional help can be a great option, but also having awareness of when it happens so you can start to identify the triggers before autopilot sets in.